TianCater/Time-Series-Econometrics-Univariate/TS_Exercise_1/README.md

 1. Present basic first step analysis.
 (Plot, ACF, PACF with interpretations and conclusions)

+1.1.
+Interpretation and conclusions

 2. Investigate the following models for potential BULSM: AR(1), AR(2), MA(2), ARMA(1,1), ARMA(2,1).
 This includes selecting the best model
     according to the AIC & BIC measures.

+2.1.

 3. Evaluate whether the selected model is adequate.
-That is, whether the selected model is both:
+That is, whether the selected model is both congruant and parsimonious:

 3.1.
 Congruent.
+3.1.1.
+Ljung Box test 3.1.2.
+ARCH LM test 3.1.3.
+Jarque
+Bera test 3.1.4.
+Conclusions

 Requiress the residuals to be white noise and normally distributed.
 Autocorrelation test (Ljung Box test), ARCH test (ARCH LM test), and